christianwach/civicrm-admin-utilities/README.md

 CiviCRM Admin Utilities
 =======================

-*CiviCRM Admin Utilities* is a WordPress plugin that modifies CiviCRM's behaviour in single site and multisite installs
+*CiviCRM Admin Utilities* is a WordPress plugin that modifies CiviCRM's behaviour in single site and multisite installs.
+It does a number of useful things:

+* Modifies the styling of the CiviCRM menu to fix a number of issues
+* Allows you to choose which Post Types the CiviCRM shortcode button appears on
+* In WordPress multisite, allows you to hide CiviCRM on sub-sites

 #### Notes ####